David Counts: Renomination to district court under Trump

 His renomination was announced on September 7, 2017.
 On September 11, 2017, his nomination was officially sent to the Senate.
 He was renominated to the same seat.
 On October 26, 2017, his nomination was reported out of committee by a voice vote.
 On January 11, 2018, the United States Senate invoked cloture on his nomination by a 90–1 vote.
 Counts was confirmed later that day by a 96–0 vote.
 He received his judicial commission on January 17, 2018.

+Notable rulings

+On September 19, 2022, he declared that felony defendants (i.e. people who are under felony indictment) have a right to buy guns, striking down a federal law that stipulated the opposite.